bluezed/repository.bluezed/service.videodb.cleaner/README.md

 Download the Repository from [HERE](http://raw.github.com/bluezed/repository.bluezed/master/zips/repository.bluezed/repository.bluezed-1.1.zip)

-Here are the basic steps to install EPG-Direct on your Kodi box.
+Here are the basic steps to install VideoDB-Cleaner on your Kodi box.

 # Prerequisites
 * Kodi 16 or higher